 Each material can create a different, but equally stunning impression.
 However, any design should be carefully crafted to hold back tons of dirt, as well as withstand the processes of gravity and water flow.
 That means sturdy foundations and planning for drainage.

 Speaking of Dirt

 Generally speaking, you’ll have two windows of opportunity during the year.
 Late April and May are usually the best of these windows, although October may be preferable, depending on your needs.
-If you’d like time to design beds within the newly retained soil, you may either elect to begin as soon as possible or wait until autumn.
-It’s also important that enough time be allowed for the earth to settle into its new conformation before any major temperature shifts occur, so plan accordingly.
+If you’d like time within your landscape project to design beds within the newly retained soil, you may either elect to begin as soon as possible or wait until autumn.
+It’s also important that enough time is allowed for the earth to settle before any major temperature shifts occur, so plan accordingly.

 • The installation of a sound foundation beneath the wall footings

 • Provision for adequate drainage, so water doesn’t accumulate in the retained soil load.

 • Ensuring that the service designing and implementing the construction can meet aesthetic and practical needs.

 If you take time to select materials and envision proposed outcomes, then, when contracting with a professional landscaper, you can easily come to an agreement on the cost of materials, labor, and the general scope of your plans.